 - Use a cast iron pan to fry in.
 Cast Iron retains heat, meaning that the temperature of the oil will remain at a steady temperature with less fluctuation.

 Yes, you can as long as the oil is clean when you've finished with the frying.
-Once cool, pass it through a sieve to remove any bits and return to the original bottle.
+Once cool, pass it through a sieve to remove any bits and return it to the original bottle.
 Store it in a cool dark place until ready to use again.
 You can get 2-3 uses out of it.
-Find out more about the re-use of oil for frying from an insightful article from Serious Eats.
+Find out more about the reuse of oil for frying from an insightful article from Serious Eats.

 The answer is no - you definitely do not.
 Saying that, though, it is far easier and quicker to use a stand mixer.
 However, if you don’t have one, arm power is the way.
-Roll up those sleeves, and round this as your arm work out for the day!!
+Roll up those sleeves, and round this as your arm workout for the day!!
 Ensure that you don’t flour the surface too much throughout kneading, as the dough will incorporate this and dry out.

 Plus, I have two other fab recipes from the pages of my cookbook